 Cut Your Sodium Intake

-Add up convenience foods, and your sodium total may mirror the American daily average: 4,000-6,000 mg.
-That's three to four times the recommendation for people with high blood pressure.
-"Don't let the tough-to-hit 1,500 mg mark discourage you -- any sodium reduction lowers blood pressure," says Jackie Boucher, R.D., CDE, vice president of education for the Minneapolis Heart Institute Foundation.
+On average Americans consume about 3,400 milligrams of sodium each day.
+That's more than double the 1,500 milligrams recommended for people with diabetes and high blood pressure.
+"Don't let the tough-to-hit 1,500 milligram mark discourage you.
+Any sodium reduction can help lower your blood pressure," says Jackie Boucher, RD, LD, CDE, vice president for education of the Minneapolis Heart Institute Foundation.

-"I steer clear of store-bought salad dressing, cold cuts, and canned soup," says Juanita Noid, 62, PWD type 2, of Oxford, Georgia.
-Craig suggests limiting sodium to what the U.S. Food and Drug Administration (FDA) defines as healthy -- no more than 800 mg for entrees and 480 mg for sides.
+"I steer clear of store-bought salad dressing, cold cuts or deli meat, and canned soup," says Juanita Noid, PWD type 2, of Oxford, Georgia.
+When reading nutrition labels, follow what the U.S. Food and Drug Administration (FDA) defines as healthy for sodium consumption -- no more than 800 milligrams for entrees and 480 milligrams for sides.

 Use Less Salt

-- People with high blood pressure, African-American adults, and adults age 50 and older: 1,500 mg
+• People with high blood pressure, people with diabetes, African-American adults, and adults age 50 and older: 1,500 mg

 Action Tip: Don’t use salt in cooking, and remove the saltshaker from your table.
-"Season foods with a variety of herbs, spices, freshly ground black pepper, lemon and lime, mustards, and vinegars instead of salt," says Jackie Boucher, RD, LD, CDE.
-These tasty seasonings pack on the flavor without adding salt.
+"Add flavor to foods with a variety of herbs, spices, freshly ground black pepper, lemon and lime, mustards, and vinegars instead of salt," says Jackie Boucher, RD, LD, CDE.
+These tasty seasonings pack on the flavor without adding sodium.

 Eat More Fruits and Vegetables

-Try this: Eat 2.5 cups of vegetables each day (especially high-potassium broccoli, spinach, and tomatoes).
-Eat 2 cups of fruit (especially high-potassium oranges, cantaloupe, and bananas) into your daily eating plan.
+Action Tip: Incorporate 2-1/2 cups each of vegetables (especially high-potassium broccoli, spinach, and tomatoes) and fruit (especially high-potassium oranges, cantaloupe, and bananas) into your daily eating plan.

 Another source of potassium is dairy foods, particularly milk and yogurt.
-People in the DASH and PREMIER studies consumed two to three servings (8 ounces) of dairy foods each day.
-Dairy foods also are high in calcium, which may play a role in blood pressure control.
+People in the DASH and related PREMIER studies consumed two to three servings of low-fat or fat-free dairy foods each day.
+Dairy foods are also high in calcium, which might play a role in blood pressure control.
 Most American adults consume barely one serving of dairy foods a day, where most adults are encouraged to consume at least two servings a day.
 This discrepancy leads to an insufficient intake of potassium and calcium as well as other important nutrients.
 According to the U.S. Department of Agriculture’s MyPlate recommendations, one serving of dairy equals 1 cup of milk, 1 cup of yogurt, 1.5 ounces of hard cheese, or 1/2 cup of shredded cheese.

 Get Physical Activity

 Regular exercise makes your heart stronger, which means the heart pumps more blood with less effort and force on your arteries.
-"Engaging in regular moderate-intensity exercise, such as brisk walking, for at least 30 minutes most days can reduce systolic blood pressure by 4-9 mmHg," says nutritionist Jackie Boucher.
+"Engaging in regular moderate-intensity exercise, such as brisk walking, for at least 30 minutes most days can reduce systolic blood pressure by 4-9 mmHg," says Jackie Boucher, RD, LD, CDE.